Roosevelt Tower

 Roosevelt Tower (officially: Franklin Delano Roosevelt Tower, Spanish: Torre Franklin Delano Roosevelt), more popularly known as La Torre, is a 173.54 feet (52.89 m) clock tower located above the main entrance to the Baldorioty de Castro Building in the University of Puerto Rico, Río Piedras Campus.
 The tower is also referred to as El Faro (The Lighthouse) and it is considered a symbol of the University of Puerto Rico and of higher education in Puerto Rico.
-The tower, along with the main historic quadrangle in campus, have been listed on the National Register of Historic Places since 1984.
+The tower, along with the main historic quadrangle in campus, have been listed on the National Register of Historic Places since 1984, and on the Puerto Rico Register of Historic Sites and Zones since 2000.

 History

 The building where the tower is located was originally one of the main libraries in campus.
 Based on the 1924 Parsons Plan, the Puerto Rico Reconstruction Administration (PRRA) hired Puerto Rican architect Rafael Carmoega to design a clock tower for campus.
 Carmoega also designed the main campus quadrangle located next to the tower.
 The exterior plans were designed by William Schimmelpfennig whose design followed similar patterns of American university campus towers.
 Other architects considered for the project were William E. Parsons and Joseph J. O’Kelly.
 The tower was built in 1937 and its exterior design, inspired in and following Andalusian/Spanish Gothic and Baroque Revival patterns, was completed by 1939.
 Once completed the tower was inaugurated and named after then incumbent US President Franklin D. Roosevelt to honor his interest and funding in the development of the university.
 The university theater, completed during this time, also bears the name Roosevelt Theater, although it is named after Eleanor Roosevelt.